tytydraco/yessleep/out/Our_Investigation_into_a_Cheating_Spouse_Took_an_Unexpectedly_Dark_Turn_Part_2.md

 "Look, I'm not a cop or anything," I assure her, my tone earnest.
 "I'm just a guy at the end of his rope, looking for some relief."

 “Okay, I understand," Mai relents.
-She takes a deep breath, before reaching under the counter and pulling out a glossy brochure that she hands over to us with a flourish.
+She takes a deep breath, before reaching under the counter and pulling out a glossy brochure that she hands over to me with a flourish.
 "We offer very special session.
 Make you feel new love.
 Guarantee very happy ending.
 You interested?"

 “Yes, very much," I reply, genuinely relieved.
 “Thank you.”